★ ★ ★ ★ ★

 ★ View My Sample Ballot ★

-How to Vote in the Primary
+How to Vote in the Runoff

 Early Voting Locations